Kappa Delta: Chapters

-Kappa Delta has 166 collegiate chapters across North America.
+Kappa Delta has 167 active collegiate chapters in North America.
+It also has more than 150 alumnae chapters around the world.

 Local chapter or member misconduct

 In 2022, Betty Jane Cadle, former treasurer of the sorority chapter at Mississippi State University, was convicted of stealing $2.9 million from the sorority.
 As a result of Cadle's wrongdoing, the sorority chapter struggled financially.
-According to court documents, Cadle began to intentionally divert funds from the sorority’s bank accounts in 2012.
-She used handwritten checks to transfer large sums of money into her personal bank account and into the account of Belles and Beaus, a downtown Oxford children’s clothing store owned by Cadle and her daughter, Cathy Lowe.
+According to court documents, Cadle began to intentionally divert funds from the sorority's bank accounts in 2012.
+She used handwritten checks to transfer large sums of money into her personal bank account and the account of Belles and Beaus, a downtown Oxford children's clothing store owned by Cadle and her daughter, Cathy Lowe.
 Prosecutors say the fraud continued until late 2019.
-Cadle will serve four years in prison and was ordered to pay $2.9 million in restitution back to the sorority chapter.
+Cadle will serve four years in prison and was ordered to pay $2.9 million in restitution to the sorority chapter.

 In 2013 and 2014, sorority women from multiple sorority chapters at the University of Alabama – including Kappa Delta, Alpha Gamma Delta, Alpha Omicron Pi, Phi Mu, Alpha Chi Omega, Pi Beta Phi, Delta Delta Delta, Kappa Kappa Gamma, and Chi Omega – alleged that either active members or some alumnae had prevented them from offering membership to black candidates because of their race.
 Students, including Kappa Delta members, held a campus march to integrate Greek life on campus, and following media and national outcry, the university held a second round of recruitment in hopes of offering membership to more women.

 Notable members

+Following are some of the notable members of Kappa Delta.